mrlink01/mrlink01.github.io/README.md

 # Race to the Snap: VPA 103 Final

 ## Description
 This game is my final creative project for VPA103-09: Marvel Cinematic Universe.
-This is a Marvel Themed dinosaur based game where the objective is to help Thanos obtain all 6 infinity stones.
+This is a Marvel themed dinosaur-based game where the objective is to help Thanos obtain all 6 infinity stones.
 You start out with one as Thanos did in Infinity War, and collect another every ten seconds.
 After six are collected, you can snap to end the game.

 ## How to play